 - The new polymer notes easily stick to each other, especially when it’s wet, so count your money carefully and try not to pay more money than you need.

-- Divided up your notes and make a wallet into two part.
-One part is keeping a big notes like 500,000đ, 200,000đ, 100,000đ; 50,000đ.
-Another parts is keeping other note such as 10,000đ, 5,000đ, 2,000đ….
+- Divide your notes and split your wallet into two parts.
+One part is keeping large denominations like 500,000đ, 200,000đ, 100,000đ, and 50,000đ.
+Another part is keeping other notes such as 10,000đ, 5,000đ, 2,000đ….
 This greatly helps reduce any mix-ups in transactions.